US-Bestsellers-Books-USAToday

 8. ”The Return” by Nicholas Sparks (Grand Central Publishing)

-11. “5 More Sleeps 'Til Christmas” by Jimmy Fallon (Feiwel & Friends)

-12. “Midnight Sun” by Stephenie Meyer (Little, Brown Books for Young Readers)
+14. “Midnight Sun” by Stephenie Meyer (Little, Brown books for Young Readers)

-13. “The Wonder Boy of Whistle Stop” by Fannie Flagg (Random House)

-14. “Three Women Disappear” by James Patterson and Shan Serafin (Little, Brown)

 15. ”Harry Potter and the Sorcerer’s Stone” by J.K.
 “Rowling (Scholastic)